LaRambla20/Repo10_SOFAR-assignment-final/README.md

 This is the assignment of the course Software Architecture for Robotics, provided by [Università Degli Studi di Genova](https://unige.it/it/), Robotics Engineering degree.

-The goal of this assignment is to build a simulation with ROS2 in which a robot follows a moving target at a fixed distance.
+The goal of this assignment is to build a simulation with Ros2 in which a robot follows a moving target at a fixed distance.
 The robots used in the simulation are two four wheeled, differential drive, mobile robots.

 One robot is the "leader" which is driven manually by the `teleop_twist_keyboard` node.
-The other one is the robot "follower" which uses some features further explained of [Nav2](https://navigation.ros.org/) to keep a fixed distance from the robot "leader".
+The other one is the "follower" which uses some features of [Nav2](https://navigation.ros.org/) to keep a fixed distance from the "leader".

 The simulation is developed using [Gazebo](https://gazebosim.org/home) as simulation environment.